 PofE 089: Scoring Pains: Should You Use Business Drivers or Business Outcomes To Score Your Projects?

-Business Drivers are any important part of a business such has cost, capital expenditures, marketing, custom support or superior products, etc… They are Touch Points that influences an organization's value.
+Business Drivers are any important part of a business such has cost, capital expenditures, marketing, custom support or superior products, etc… They are Touch Points that influence an organization's value.

 Learn how business outcomes and business drivers can be applied to score the success of your business.